woct0rdho/triton-windows/README.md

 <details>
 <summary>RTX 20xx (Turing) or older</summary>

 This is not officially supported by Triton.
-It can run some simple AI models, but not always. fp8 (also known as float8) and bf16 (also known as bfloat16) will not work.
-I recommend to use GGUF instead of fp8 or bf16 models in this case.
+It can run some simple AI models, but not always.
+Things started to break on RTX 20xx since Triton 3.3, so I recommend to use Triton 3.2 . fp8 (also known as float8) and bf16 (also known as bfloat16) will not work, so I recommend to use GGUF instead of fp8 or bf16 models in this case.
 </details>

 ### 2. Python environment